 The hack is right on the money as far as rechargeable batteries are concerned.
 We tested the hack on a radio that came with our kid’s bicycle and also on their Leappad.
 They both use AAA batteries, NOT AAAA that you get from the hack.
 All one needs are aluminum foils and voila!
 The AAAA’s are “converted” into AAA’s.

 To be practical, is the hack useful?
 For us, we found use for our neglected 9V rechargeable batteries, which were gathering dust at best.
 A 9V rechargeable goes for roughly $5 while AAA’s can be had for $1 and a child can point out that the economics don’t hold up.
 Add in the labor and you lose hand over fist.
-Also AAAA batteries are hard to come by and if you chance devices that function on that kind of batteries, the hack may have some value.
+Also AAAA batteries are hard to come by and if you have devices that function on that kind of batteries, the hack may have some value.
 Below are details of some devices that need AAAA batteries:

 It is only natural to wonder what other hacks are possible with batteries.
 Below are a couple that hold promise: